datacraft-dsc/DEPs/6/README.md

 * A model verification service that returns metrics of a model's performance, given a model and a test data set.
 * A consent service which filters a dataset by checking each dataset instance (e.g. a single patient's data in a healthcare study) against an external consent registry.

-It may be observed that these services
+It may be observed that these services:

 - Enable creation of dataset(s)
 - Accept input dataset(s) and transform it in some fashion
+- May require remote acquisition of input dataset

-The Invoke API enables
+The Invoke API

-- provides Ocean users tools to transform data assets registered on the Ocean network.
+- Provides Ocean users tools to transform data assets registered on the Ocean network.
-- facilitates a workflow pipeline of data asset transformations.
+- Facilitates a workflow pipeline of data asset transformations.
-- enables provenance tracking by Ocean provenance aware algorithms.
+- Enables provenance tracking by Ocean provenance aware algorithms.

 <a name="specification"></a>

 ## Roles

 - Asset/algorithm owner: The owner of the algorithm,
-  - may be registered as an Ocean asset
+  - May be registered as an Ocean asset
-  - may be available as a deployable package (e.g. a docker image or a jar on a maven repo)
+  - May be available as a deployable package (e.g. a docker image or a jar on a maven repo)
 - Service provider: The entity that runs the algorithm on their server(s).
 - Service consumer: The entity that invokes the service.
-- Service instance: The software entity that is running the invokable service.
 - Agent: The software entity that enables Service Instance interactions  with the rest of the Ocean community.
   - Agent can be of many types, such as local or remote, and communicate via different interfaces.
   - The rest of this document assumes a remote Agent that communicates over REST.

 ### Provider flow

 ![Provider flow ](https://user-images.githubusercontent.com/89076/55699303-d1eb4c00-59fc-11e9-9c93-59939e15283d.png)

 ### Consumer flow
+change name to invokable rest agent
 ![Consumer flow ](https://user-images.githubusercontent.com/89076/55699307-d6176980-59fc-11e9-9227-03a0d661bc57.png)

 ## Technical requirements